-Office 365 versions E3 and E5 both offer audit logs, allowing administrators to monitor activities within their organization for the previous 90 days.
+Office 365 Business and Enterprise versions offer audit logs, allowing administrators to monitor activities within their organization.
 These are records for virtually all activities in an Office 365 domain — for example, when someone logs in, opens or modifies a document, or reads an email.

 Administrators can monitor user activity in OneDrive (where documents and files are stored), Outlook, SharePoint, Active Directory, and several other services.
 Logs may include other forms of metadata, including users’ IP addresses.
 Administrators can also obtain push notifications for targeted activity.

 This visibility may help organizations monitor for behavior they believe is suspicious.

-Similarly, for both Business and Enterprise users Office 365 offers eDiscovery features, enabling organizations to search for, and create custom rules to selectively retain and analyze user data within their domain.
+For both Business and Enterprise users Office 365 also offers eDiscovery features , enabling organizations to search for, and create custom rules to selectively retain and analyze user data within their domain.

 If you can see it, chances are the administrator can see it, and decide on any number of retention rules they would like.

 For example, when you delete an email, it’s not necessarily gone; the administrator can decide whether to retain it, or place a retention policy on the user’s entire mailbox.